apache/iceberg/format/spec.md

    [null, null, 3]    null_value_counts={1: 0, 2: 2}
    ```
    ##### Maps
    For map-elements the number of null values is counted within the map.
 The values are not counted if the parent is null.
-Keep in mind that map keys can't be null, so the field will be zero.
+Keep in mind that map keys can't be null, so the number of null values will always be zero.
    ```
    schema {
      1: map<2: int, 3: bytes>